Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST)

 - Recipients may accept research assistantships, part-time teaching positions, or other paid employment that does not affect their status as a full-time graduate student.

 - Recipients must be in good standing with the Ontario Student Assistance Program (OSAP).
 Students who have never applied for OSAP are in good standing.
+If you are not in good standing and do not resolve the issue at the time you are awarded an OGS and/or while you are receiving the OGS, your OGS may be fully cancelled.

 - Recipients must ensure their Social Insurance Number (SIN) is recorded in WebAdvisor.
 The award cannot be processed without a SIN on file.
 The requirement for a SIN does not apply to international students.